mjmsmith/connect-jade-client/README.md

   default: __false__

 By default, the middleware will only generate a new JavaScript file if it doesn't exist, or if the file date is earlier than any of the source __.jade__ files it references.
 This means that during development, it won't pick up changes to __.jade__ files made after the middleware was initialized.
 Set the `reload` setting to `true` to have it rebuild the templates on every request.

-Since this setting should never be used in a production environment, the recommended way to enable it is:

 ```
   reload: (process.env.NODE_ENV === "development")